lwxfight/lwxfight.github.io/_pages/about.md

 If you are seeking any form of academic cooperation, please feel free to email at liuwx66@pku.edu.cn.

 # 🔥 Action-related News
+- *2026.01*: &nbsp;🎉🎉 One co-authored paper was accepted by PR.
+Congratulations to our undergraduate intern, Wei Feng.
+- *2025.11*: &nbsp;🎉🎉 One paper was accepted by AAAI 2026.
+- *2025.10*: &nbsp;🎉🎉 One co-authored paper was accepted by TITS.
+Congratulations to [Yuhao Xiao](https://scholar.google.com/citations?user=cOpmGYgAAAAJ&hl=en).
 - *2025.06*: &nbsp;🎉🎉 One paper was accepted by TITS.
 - *2025.06*: &nbsp;🎉🎉 Three co-authored papers were accepted by ACM MM 2025.
 - *2025.03*: &nbsp;🎉🎉 One co-authored paper was accepted by CVPR 2025.